tytydraco/yessleep/out/One_Night_at_the_Society_of_Liars.md

 As seasoned liars, most of us could spot the difference between truth and lies, no matter how well-disguised.
 Some lies are obvious, even to a child.

-Take Danny Allman, for example—a short, chubby, awkward guy and a terrible liar.
+Take Danny, for example—a short, chubby, awkward guy and a terrible liar.
 His lies were so bad, they were almost entertaining.
 He’d spin the same stories over and over, about robbing banks or hooking up with supermodels.
 You didn’t need a Ph.D. in psychology to know he was lying.

 Then there are lies that only experts can debunk.
 Like if someone claims to have robbed a bank but gets the details wrong, someone with experience would catch it immediately.